Osteoporosis and Osteopenia

 Description

-A skeletal disease characterized by low bone mass, with disruption of bone architecture leading to compromised bone strength and risk of fracture.
+A metabolic bone disease characterized by low bone mass, with deterioration of bone microarchitecture leading to compromised bone strength and increased risk of fragility fracture

 Epidemiology